 Golestan School is a small private elementary of about 74 kids in El Cerrito, California, not far from Oakland.
 According to school director Yalda Modabber, in keeping with this summer’s outdoor programs, every class this fall will either be indoor/outdoor in their open-sided school building or entirely outdoors under tents and shading.

 But fair weather is not a requirement.
-3 hours from the Canadian border, public school teachers in Falmouth, Maine are making plans for outdoor education.
-You can see them here inside a structure they hope to use as a classroom:
+3 hours from the Canadian border, some public school teachers in Falmouth, Maine worked all summer to make desks and enclosures for outdoor education.

 Free Help for Getting Started